VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 * Avoid running code outside of IDE-managed threads.
   Use either UI thread (for lightweight operations) or `Task.Backgroundable` (for heavyweight operations).

+## UI conventions

+So far created UI conventions:

+* Add `...`  at the end of an action name if it is not executed immediately after clicking e.q. `Sync to Parent by Rebase...` (after this operation the interactive rebase window opens)

 ## Rebuild the CI base image